- BM, Oberlin Conservatory, 2000

 - Studies with Roland and Almita Vamos, Ronald Copes, Philip Setzer, Ani Kavafian, Pamela Frank, and Stephen and Kimberly Sims

-Major teachers include Roland and Almita Vamos, Ronald Copes, Pamela Frank, Philip Setzer, Ani Kavafian, and Stephen and Kimberly Sims.
+Bowlin is a graduate of the Oberlin Conservatory of Music, the Juilliard School, and Stony Brook University, and his major teachers include Roland and Almita Vamos, Ronald Copes, Pamela Frank, Ani Kavafian, Philip Setzer, and Stephen and Kimberly Meier-Sims.

 Awards and Recognition

 Bowlin’s awards include first prize at the 2003 Washington International Competition, the 2017 Samuel Sanders Prize from the Classical Recording Foundation, and the 2007 Samuel Baron Prize from Stony Brook University.
 In 2015 Bridge Records nominated his recording of Roger Sessions’ Sonata for Violin for a Grammy Award for Best Classical Instrumental Solo.
 His 2010 recording of music by Chinary Ung with the Da Capo Chamber Players was named one of NPR’s 5 Best American Contemporary Classical Albums of that year.